 This time is different though.

 You have seen me cry almost daily.
-I tell you over and over again that often times I am regretting having a second child, that maybe I wasn’t ready for this.
+I tell you over and over again that I’m afraid I made a mistake, that sometimes I’m regretting having a second child, and maybe I wasn’t ready for this.

 Yet, you don’t show any judgment.
 You stay quiet and let me cry and vent my feelings to you.
 I can’t imagine what it’s like to be in your shoes and hear your wife and the mother of your children say some of the things that I’ve said.

-The only thing I can think to say to you right now is thank you.
+That’s why it’s so important for me to say thank you, and I love you.
 I truly don’t know what I would do without you.

 There is so much that you do that you may think goes unnoticed, but I also know that you aren’t doing these things for recognition.
-You are doing them to help me and to do whatever it takes to make me happy.
+You’re doing them because you’re an amazing partner and I know you would do whatever it takes to make me happy.

 I appreciate you for asking me, “What can I do to help?” when you see that I am overwhelmed and on the verge of breaking down.